RomanPilyushin/Mind/The Past Perfect Tense (das Plusquamperfekt).md

 ![[The Past Perfect Tense (das Plusquamperfekt).png]]

 In German, as in English, the past perfect describes a time previous to another in the past.
-It is constructed just like [the present perfect tense,](https://germanstudiesdepartmenaluser.host.dartmouth.edu/Perfect/Perfect.html) except that the auxiliary "haben" or "sein" is in its [simple past](https://germanstudiesdepartmenaluser.host.dartmouth.edu/SimplePast/SimplePast.html) form: "hatte" or "war."
+It is constructed just like [the [[The Present Perfect Tense (das Perfekt)|present perfect]] tense,](https://germanstudiesdepartmenaluser.host.dartmouth.edu/Perfect/Perfect.html) except that the auxiliary "haben" or "sein" is in its [[[The Simple Past or Imperfect Tense (das Präteritum)|simple past]]](https://germanstudiesdepartmenaluser.host.dartmouth.edu/SimplePast/SimplePast.html) form: "hatte" or "war."

 |                                                                                       |                                                                                                 |
 | ------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------- |